 When a recession is coming, it's a good time to buy gold.
-Gold prices tend to rise when stock markets sink.
-But if you buy gold before that happens, you can buy it at a lower price for a solid return on investment.
+Gold prices tend to rise when stock markets sink, and the Gold Price Per Ounce can be lower before that happens, offering a solid return on investment.
 Precious metals, such as gold or silver, tend to perform well during market downturns.
 However, since demand for these types of commodities often increases during recessions, their prices also tend to rise.
 It's always a good idea to create a diversified portfolio.
 To find more info about the benefits of investing in gold during a recession, research online or consult with a financial advisor.

 This includes stocks, bonds, real estate, and precious metals.
 SuisseGold, EU recommends that customers deposit between 10 and 15% of their assets in precious metals.
 The best time to invest in gold, silver, platinum or palladium is when the stock market is strong and precious metal prices are weakest.
 Investors are then in a position to reap the benefits of a recession.

 When interest rates are low, gold tends to thrive, McDermott says.
 And it seems very likely that they will remain stagnant for the foreseeable future.
 The possibility of rates turning negative would be a new impetus.
 As the coronavirus pandemic wreaks havoc on economies around the world, interest rates are around zero and fears about economic trade wars persist, there is one investment that is thriving: gold.

 At the end of the day, gold is a commodity that, in small doses, promises to be an excellent diversifying element for your portfolio.
 To begin with, although it is the uncertainty of the country's economic stability that makes gold an attractive investment option, gold prices can still be volatile.
 On the contrary, gold is a reliable store of value, since it cannot be printed or created at the discretion of central banks.
 So, should investors, considering the ridiculous rates offered by major banks, buy gold now that the prospect of a recession is approaching?
 Or has the value already peaked?
 And investing in an exchange-traded fund (ETF), an investment fund that tracks the price of gold, usually involves management fees.